Denver-Mesh/denvermesh-frontend-Dockerfile/README.md

 in the docker-compose.denvermesh.yml file on the denvermesh server, and use docker pull.

+in the docker-compose.denvermesh.yml file on the denvermesh server, and use docker pull.

 Any problems or difficulties, please don't hesitate to reach out on the DenverMesh discord or use the contact form at https://denvermesh.org/contact